ws8149/react-native-config-guide/ios-setup.md

 1. click on the file tree and create new file of type XCConfig
    ![img](./readme-pics/1.ios_new_file.png)
    ![img](./readme-pics/2.ios_file_type.png)
-2. save it under `ios` folder as "Config.xcconfig" with the following content:
+2. save it under `ios` folder as with the name "Config" and add the following content:

 ```
 #include? "tmp.xcconfig"